tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 ## Pod Autoscaling with KEDA

 KEDA can fetch metrics from many sources (they are called scalers), see the list of supported scalers [here](https://keda.sh/docs/2.9/scalers/).
-We’ll set up KEDA to fetch metrics from a Prometheus server.
+We'll set up KEDA to fetch metrics from a Prometheus server, and monitor the metrics to trigger pod scaling.
 The Prometheus server collects metrics from Seldon deployments in the cluster.
-The collected metrics are later used to trigger pod scaling.

 ### Install Seldon Monitoring and KEDA